 Place a large non-stick pan over medium heat and add 1 tsp. olive oil.
 Working in batches if necessary, add prosciutto to hot pan in a single layer.
 Cook until crispy, 1-2 minutes per side.Transfer crisped prosciutto to towel-lined plate.
 Repeat with remaining prosciutto.
 When cool enough to handle, break into bite-sized pieces.Reserve pan; no need to wipe clean.

 Finish the Chowder

 Uncover pot.
-Stir in cream and ½ tsp salt.
+Stir in cream and 1/2 tsp salt until combined.